niranjan4560/ai-agent-dashboard/README.md

 ---

-### Quick Start (Recommended)
+## Quick Start (Recommended)

-For Windows users, the easiest way to run the project is using the included startup script.After downloading the zip file and extracting the files you will get run.bat.
+For Windows users, the easiest way to run the project is using the included startup script.
+After downloading the zip file and extracting the files you will get run.bat file.

 ### Option 1: Double Click